 For instance, you may have years of experience working as a PR manager.
 However, you would like to become a marketing manager because you’re interested in branding products, participating in trade shows, and getting the company name out to the public.
 As a PR manager, you may have experience talking to the media on behalf of your company, and developing strategies to help create the proper public image.
 So you can note these and other relevant PR experiences in your cover letter to show that your understanding of the company’s public image and products can easily be applied to a marketing career.

 You should question how much you believe in yourself before writing your cover letter.
 Why?
-Because you are making a major change in your life that requires courage, and could possibly face a little rejection.
+The reason is because you are making a major change in your life that requires courage and could possibly face a little rejection.
 If you hold fear in your heart, it can easily translate on paper.
 So before you write your cover letter, it is a good idea to develop and nurture your belief in your capabilities.
-This can boost your confidence and possibly help the potential employer take a greater interest in you.
+This can boost your confidence and possibly help the potential employer to take a greater interest in you.

 Heather Eagar is a former professional resume writer and is passionate about providing working professionals with current, reliable and effective job search tools and information.
 If you’re in need of a resume writing service, check out reviews of the top companies in the industry at http://www.resumelines.com.

 Find more biotech jobs here!

 Check out the latest Career Insider eNewsletter - January 23, 2014.

 Sign up for the free weekly Career Insider eNewsletter.